Stockton, California

-Stockton is a city in and the county seat of San Joaquin County in the Central Valley of the U.S. state of California.
-It is the most populous city in the county, the 11th-most populous city in California and the 60th-most populous city in the United States.
-Stockton's population in 2020 was 320,804.
-It was named an All-America City in 1999, 2004, 2015, and again in 2017 and 2018.
-The city is located on the San Joaquin River in the northern San Joaquin Valley.
-It lies at the southeastern corner of a large inland river delta that isolates it from other nearby cities such as Sacramento and those of the San Francisco Bay Area.
+Stockton is a city in and the county seat of San Joaquin County, California, United States.
+It is the most populous city in the county, the 11th-most populous city in California and the 60th-most populous city in the U.S, with 320,804 residents at the 2020 census.
+The city is located on the San Joaquin River in the northern San Joaquin Valley, within California's Central Valley.
+It lies at the southeastern corner of a large inland river delta that separates it from other nearby cities, such as Sacramento and the San Francisco Bay Area.

-Stockton was founded by Charles Maria Weber in 1849 after he acquired Rancho Campo de los Franceses.
+Stockton was founded by Charles Maria Weber during the California Gold Rush in 1849, after he acquired Rancho Campo de los Franceses to capitalize on its strategic location on the San Joaquin River.
 The city is named after famed Mexican–American War commodore Robert F. Stockton, and it was the first community in California to have a name not of Spanish or Native American origin.

-Built during the California Gold Rush, Stockton's seaport serves as a gateway to the Central Valley and beyond.
-It provided easy access for trade and transportation to the southern gold mines.
-The University of the Pacific (UOP), chartered in 1851, is the oldest university in California, and has been located in Stockton since 1923.
-In 2012, Stockton filed for what was then the largest municipal bankruptcy in US history – which had multiple causes, including financial mismanagement in the 1990s, generous fringe benefits to unionized city employees, and the 2008 financial crisis.
-Stockton successfully exited bankruptcy in February 2015.
+With the introduction of irrigation, railroad connections, and the opening of the Port of Stockton in 1933, the city developed as a logistic and commercial hub.
+Notable attractions in the city include the Haggin Museum and the Gurdwara Sahib of Stockton, the first Sikh house of worship established in the U.S. The University of the Pacific, chartered in 1851, is the oldest university in California and has been located in Stockton since 1923.

 History

 Carl David Maria Weber founded Stockton when he acquired and settled Rancho Campo de los Franceses.

-When Europeans first arrived in the Stockton area, it was occupied by the Yatchicumne, a branch of the Northern Valley Yokuts Indians.
+When Europeans first arrived in the Stockton area, it was settled by the Yatchicumne, a branch of the Northern Valley Yokuts.
 They built their villages on low mounds to keep their homes above regular floods.
-A Yokuts village named Pasasimas was located on a mound between Edison and Harrison Streets on what is now the Stockton Channel in downtown Stockton.
+The Yatchicumne village of Pasasimas was located on a mound between Edison and Harrison Streets on what is now the Stockton Channel in downtown Stockton.

 The Siskiyou Trail began in the northern San Joaquin Valley.
 It was a centuries-old Native American footpath that led through the Sacramento Valley over the Cascades and into present-day Oregon.

 The extensive network of waterways in and around Stockton was fished and navigated by Miwok Indians for centuries.
 During the California Gold Rush, the San Joaquin River was navigable by ocean-going vessels, making Stockton a natural inland seaport and point of supply and departure for prospective gold-miners.
 From the mid-19th century onward, Stockton became the region's transportation hub, dealing mainly with agricultural products.